elgopher/yala/README.md

 But there are limitations for such solution:

-* such interface is not very easy to use in your module
+* such interface alone is not very easy to use in your module/library/package
 * someone who is using your module is supposed to write his own adapter of this interface (or you can provide adapters which of course takes your valuable time)
 * it is not obvious how logging API should look like